QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 # HMI

-Human-machines interfaces are the interfaces that the final user will use to use a program, website, ...
+Human-machines interfaces (`IHM = Ìnterfaces Homme-machine`) are interfaces connecting the interactions between humans and a machine.
+For instance, this could be a program or a website.

 You must think a lot about how you should create one, and that's the purpose of this course.